 This Triple Berry Coffee Cake is perfect for breakfast or dessert this summer.
-A soft cake filled with blueberries, blackberries, and raspberries and a buttery streusel is a very good idea.
+A soft homemade coffee cake filled with blueberries, blackberries, and raspberries and a buttery streusel is a very good idea.

 One of my favorite things about summer is all the fresh fruit that is available.
 Most of the time I have a hard time keeping fresh berries in the house.
 Now don’t get me wrong.